jayoung/pamlWrapper/buildContainer/docker_container_NOTES.md

 In Nov 2022 I decided I wanted a newer version of PAML so I needed to rebuild the docker image.
 I wanted to install PAML from scratch rather than using conda.
 Even without PAML, I now had trouble installing bioperl using conda.
 I decided to abandon the miniconda base, and use a Bioperl base image for my docker container ("bioperl/bioperl:release-1-6-924").
 I think I have it working.

+xxxx

+June 2024
+- first, get ape package installation to work
+- second, see if I can use the newer bioperl container base

+xxxx

 # Locations and paths

 My git repo is [here](https://github.com/jayoung/pamlWrapper).